opentensor/developer-docs/docs/dynamic-tao/emission.md

     1. First, validators receive their take
     1. Then, stakers are paid out.
 Alpha and TAO dividends are emitted according to their relative weight.
 For validator x's TAO stake $\tau_x$, and alpha stake $\alpha_x$, and the global TAO weight $w_{\tau}$:

-        Stakers in TAO, i.e. on the root subnet receive TAO dividends in proportion to the validator's stake weight's proportion of TAO.
+        Stakers in TAO (on the root subnet) receive TAO dividends in proportion to the validator's stake weight's proportion of TAO.
+These TAO dividends are sourced from the protocol automatically swapping a portion of the alpha dividends to TAO through the subnet's liquidity pool during distribution.
           $$
-          \text{dividends to root stakers}
+          \text{proportional dividends (\%) to root stakers}
           = \frac{\tau_{x}{} \, w_{\tau}}
                  {\alpha_{x} + \tau_{x} \, w_{\tau}}
           $$
         Stakers in alpha, i.e. on the mining subnet itself, receive alpha dividends in proportion to the validator's stake weight's proportion of alpha:
           $$
-          \text{dividends to alpha stakers}
+          \text{proportional dividends (\%) to alpha stakers}
           = \frac{\alpha_{x}}
                  {\alpha_{x} + \tau_{x} \, w_{\tau}}
           $$

+        Validators who hold both root TAO and subnet alphas will receive dividends in both token types accordingly.

     See [Core Dynamic TAO Concepts: Validator stake weight](./dtao-guide.md#validator-stake-weight)